gokhansongul/jquery.serce.js/README.md

 ==============================
 Overview
 --------
-This is a serce slider plugin for the jQuery javascript library.
+This is a slider plugin for the jQuery javascript library.
 It allows user to slide images on image mouseover.

 ### Usage
 First, include the jQuery and serce javascript files.